tretap/UTHAI-Humanoid/README.md

+# FIBOT Humanoid

+FIBOT Humanoid is humanoid robot that optimized for research and education purposes.

+## Install fibot-humanoid

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/SweiLz/FIBOT-Humanoid/edit/master/README.md) to maintain and preview the content for your website in Markdown files.